raspberrypi/documentation/raspbian/applications/camera.md

 --restart,    -rs
 ```

-Sets the JPEG restart marker interval to the specific value.
-Can be useful for lossy transport streams as its allows a broken JPEG to still partially display.
+Sets the JPEG restart marker interval to a specific value.
+Can be useful for lossy transport streams because it allows a broken JPEG file to still be partially displayed.

 ```
 --exif,	-x		EXIF tag to apply to captures (format as 'key=value')